eclipse-ibeji/ibeji/docs/design/README.md

 ### Get

-Get the latest value for a resource and publish it to a Consumer using the Publish operation on its Consumer interface.
+Get the latest value for a property and publish it to a consumer endpoint.

 #### Request

-- id - The resource's id.
+- entity_id - The property's id.
-- uri -  The uri for the endpoint where the value should be delivered.
+- consumer_uri -  The uri for the consumer endpoint where the value should be delivered.

 #### Response